 Becoming a medical assisting is one of the best choices for people wanting to get started working in the healthcare field right away.
 You can either choose to get a medical assistant job with no experience or opt to go through a training program and get certified.

-2. Get your certification (optional).
+- Get your certification (optional).
 Certification courses are available, online, through technical colleges, and community colleges.
 You can complete your certification in as little as 6 weeks through some programs, with most averaging around 4 to 12 months.
-Here at Stepful, for example, we have an online medical assistant training program that takes 4 months to complete and costs just $1,999.
+Here at Stepful, for example, we have an online medical assistant training program that takes 4 months to complete and costs between $1,799 to $2,399 depending on which scholarship you qualify for.

 See Other Medical Assistant Specialties